luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

 $$w_{11}^1, w_{12}^1, w_{21}^1, w_{22}^1, b^1, w_1^2, w_2^2, b^2$$

-What do we mean by the best values?
+But what do we mean by the best values?

+In order to have a best value we need to determine what value we are aiming at.
+Once we know what the value is, we'll try to get closer and closer.

+The value we are looking for is determined by the so called loss function (sometimes also called cost function or objective function).

+The loss function, as the name implies, is something negative, something that we need to minimise.
+In a mathematical term, the goal is to reach the lowest point (a global mininum).

+This process of optimisation aims at finding those funtion parameters such that the value of th loss function is minimal.

 The best values are determined by the input values we use.
-It’s from the input values we use that the machine (our algorithm) “learns”.
-In this context we need to define an algorithm that learns from the input data we pass.
-But the algorithm, to be considered as such, needs to have a goal.
-The goal is defined by the so-called loss function (or objective function).
-Or more precisely the minimisation of the loss function.
-The algorithm is then a problem of mathematical optimization.
+We iteratively feed the input value trying to reduce the value of the loss function at each iteration untill a minimum is reached.

+In this interation process the machine (our algorithm) “learns” from past experiences (the data we feed our model with).